wei2912/wei2912.github.io/posts/haskell/intro-to-haskell.md

 ---
 title: Introduction to Haskell
 date: 2014-11-27
-snippet: <a href="https://www.haskell.org/">Haskell</a> is a pure functional programming language that comes with lazy evaluation.
-Its elegance is why many programmers like writing code in it.
-This post introduces the reader to the world of Haskell.
 ---

 This post assumes that the reader has at least an intermediate knowledge of an imperative programming language, but does not assume knowledge of functional programming.